 Accreditation and unit standard alignment

 The Congruence Group has been delivering innovative and outcomes based customer service training since 1996.
-Congruence Training (Pty) Ltd has been an accredited provider of learning and development through the Services Seta (#0552) from 2005 to 2018.
+Congruence Training (Pty) Ltd has been an accredited provider of learning and development through the Services Seta (#0552) since 2005.